Nico Bodonczy

+Nicholas Bodonczy (born February 26, 1955) is a Chilean-American former professional soccer player who played as a striker.

+Playing career

-Nicholas "Nico" Bodonczy is a retired Chilean-born American association football player who played in the North American Soccer League between 1975 and 1980 for the Miami Toros and Fort Lauderdale Strikers.
+Bodonczy played in the North American Soccer League between 1975 and 1981 for the Miami Toros and Fort Lauderdale Strikers.
+He also played in the American Soccer League for the Cincinnati Comets, the Miami Americans, and the Pennsylvania Stoners.

+Coaching career

 In 1981, Bodonczy briefly coached the Plantation High School boys' soccer team before being fired during the season.
 He later served prison time for a drug charge.